 It has been argued that there is no such thing as “NO ABORTION”; there is either “SAFE” or “UNSAFE” abortion.
 While some countries have accepted abortion as a legal entity and part of health care services, abortion remains illegal in many other places, including Nigeria and many African countries.
 All over the world, abortion still carries… Continue reading The Battle Against Abortions

-The struggle against cigarette smoking has been an impossible one.
+The fight against cigarette smoking has proven to be an almost impossible one.
 Smoking is an important social and health issue today as it was a century ago.
 In fact, the past century was dubbed the cigarette century.
-Despite the perceived extraordinary success in controlling combustible tobacco use, progress has stalled in reducing premature deaths from tobacco; primarily … Continue reading Electronic Cigarettes: Healthy or Hazardous?
+Despite the perceived extraordinary success in controlling combustible tobacco use, progress has stalled in reducing premature deaths… Continue reading Electronic Cigarettes: Healthy or Hazardous?

 The Bible in History…

 In the latter part of Genesis, we read about the unusual story of a teenage boy named Joseph who was sold to captivity by his ten brothers.
 The Midianite Merchants who bought him later sold him to Egyptian slave market, and he was bought by a high ranking Egyptian officer named Potiphar.
 After a short break from his turmoil, he landed in prison.
 He later rose to stardom by becoming the Vizier/Chancelor (administrative assistant) to Pharaoh of that time.
 A few years later, he forgave his brothers and brought his entire clan of 75 people, including his father Israel, to Egypt where he took care of them.
 And that in a nutshell was how the nation of Israel was born.
 They grew in number and grew in number……

 And as we opened Exodus, we read about a nation of Israel already in slavery!!!
 And it took the intervention of God and a runaway Prince-turned-Prophet, Moses, to rescue the nation and bring them to the Promised Land.